Action for Insects

 How do I stop my plants and vegetables being eaten if I don’t use pesticides in my garden?

-Gardening without chemicals is a good way to ensure that the food and plants you grow are free of pesticides or chemicals, thriving without the extra expense of dangerous products that are harmful to our wildlife.
+Gardening without harmful chemicals is a good way to ensure that the food and plants you grow are pesticide free and can still thrive without using products that are harmful to our wildlife.
 If you’ve used chemicals in the past, this might sound like an invitation to every pest for miles around to shred your garden ... and that might well happen at first.
 But, with time and patience, you’ll end up with a rewarding, healthier garden for ditching the chemicals.

 In the end you’ll wonder why you ever needed chemicals in the first place.